|

 The man macro package is limited in its font styling options,

-offering only bold (B), italic (I), and roman.
-Italic text may
+offering only bold (.B), italic (.I), and roman.
+Italic text is

-The default type size and family for typesetters is 10-point
+The default type size and family for typesetting devices is

 .B [text]

 Set text in bold.
-Given no argument, B plants a one-line
+If no argument is given, a one-line

-input trap; text on the next line, which can be further
+input trap is planted; text on the next line, which can be

 .I [text]

 Set text in an italic or oblique face.
-Given no argument,
+If no argument is

-I plants a one-line input trap; text on the next line,
+given, a one-line input trap is planted; text on the next

-which can be further formatted with a macro, is set in an
+line, which can be further formatted with a macro, is set

 .SM [text]